 The CAISO and SMUD have included provisions in the Interconnection Control Area Operating Agreement (ICAOA), that allows a dynamic scheduling export pilot program.
 The Sutter power plant, which is connected to the Western Area Power Administration’s transmission system in the SMUD control area, is operated as a “pseudo-tie” such that Sutter is considered to be part of the CAISO control area and uses transmission service through the Western transmission system.
 Similarly, the New Melones power plant, which is connected to the PG&E transmission system within the CAISO control area, is operated as a “pseudo-tie” such that it is considered to be part of the SMUD control area and uses ETC rights through the PG&E transmission system.

 Dynamic exports are less common.
-If a market participant identifies a specific need to create a dynamic export from the CAISO control area, the CAISO will work with that market participant to determine the best arrangement to meet the identified needs.Normalization of Standards of the Sale of RA Transmission and Generation Across Interties
+If a market participant identifies a specific need to create a dynamic export from the CAISO control area, the CAISO will work with that market participant to determine the best arrangement to meet the identified needs.

+Subject to Ranking

+Normalization of Standards of the Sale of RA Transmission and Generation Across Interties

 This issue was raised as a high priority item in stakeholder comments to the DRAFT Initial Scoping of Market Enhancements for MRTU.
 There are a variety of issues that complicate the import of RA, energy and ancillary services from the Northwest and other adjacent control areas.
 Some of these issues are the timing of transaction (T-20 vs. T-75), variations in the treatment of firm energy, and the withholding of unused transmission.
 These problems are the backdrop for the more obvious problems around the import of intermittent resources, the exchange of scheduling Information and intertie transfer capability.
 This issue involves the CAISO taking several steps toward normalizing transactions between control areas.
 First, a regional definition for characteristics of standard transactions and terms should be sought.
 Second MRTU design should accommodate those regionally defined transactions.
 Finally, a general agreement enabling the long term access to and reservation of transmission in the regional context (i.e. across ties) should be found.

+Subject to Ranking

+Integrated Balancing Authority Areas (IBAA)

+Early in the MRTU design process the CAISO recognized the need to incorporate in its Full Network Model (FNM) the details of certain neighboring Balancing Authority Areas (BAAs).
+The important BAAs to model in the FNM are those in which the power flows on their systems have large impacts on power flows within the CAISO Controlled Grid.
+The CAISO determined that in order to accurately and reliably manage congestion on the CAISO Controlled Grid under MRTU, the CAISO had to accurately model and capture the power flow or network effects of these BAAs in the CAISO’s MRTU market systems, specifically, to integrate detailed models of these BAAs into the FNM for MRTU.
+The CAISO originally referred to the BAAs whose systems would be modeled in the FNM as Embedded Control Areas and Adjacent Control Areas, but now refers to them as Integrated Balancing Authority Areas or IBAAs.

+For the startup of the MRTU markets the CAISO will be modeling two IBAAs in the FNM: the Sacramento Municipal Utility District (SMUD) IBAA, and the Turlock Irrigation District TID) IBAA.
+These two BAAs were identified as the highest priority for IBAA modeling, but they are not the only neighboring BAAs that need to be incorporated in the FNM to accomplish the fundamental MRTU design objective of accurate Day Ahead and Real Time congestion management.
+The CAISO therefore intends to continue the IBAA effort to achieve these important enhancements to the FNM.

+Subject to Ranking

 Current Market Issues (Pre-MRTU)